Starfish: Part 3 of 3: Internal Dissection and Identification

 Demonstrate your understanding of the water vascular system by drawing one red line starting at the madreporite and showing its route to just one of the tube feet.
 Connect the structures listed for the water vascular system to their location in the starfish by connecting them with a line.

-to draw a red line click on the red dot on the right hand side and then click the pencil icon
+to draw a red line click on the red dot on the right hand side and then click

 What happens to the direction of the flow of water when the tube feet contract?